Evidence-based care modalities can complement mainstream cancer treatment.

 Many people believe that complementary and alternative medicine therapies mean the same but they are not.

 Alternative Medicine: This refers to treatments that are used instead of standard cancer treatments.
-Alternative medicine is not evidenced based and not appropriate as the only type of treatment for cancer.
-For example, getting vitamin infusions or oil pulling to treat cancer, instead of a standard treatment such as chemotherapy prescribed by an oncologist is not recommended as a sole modality for cancer treatment.
+Alternative medicine is not evidence-based and is not appropriate as the only type of treatment for cancer.
+For example, getting vitamin infusions or oil pulling to treat cancer instead of a standard treatment such as chemotherapy prescribed by an oncologist is not recommended as a sole modality for cancer treatment.

 There are several integrative modalities that can help cancer patients and are actively being used or are under investigation.
 These modalities can include:

-Ingestibles - Proper use of certain thoroughly evaluated herbs, diet plans and supplements that have been studied to make sure they do not interfere with standard of care and do not have any adverse effects.
+- Ingestibles - Proper use of certain thoroughly evaluated herbs, diet plans, and supplements that have been studied to make sure they do not interfere with the standard of care and do not have any adverse effects.

-Body-based Practices - massage therapy, chiropractic interventions, reflexology.
+- Body-based Practices - massage therapy, chiropractic interventions, and reflexology.

 Talking to your cancer care team is absolutely important before you start any integrative oncology therapy.
 Your team can help guide you towards therapies that may be beneficial to your specific concerns based on your symptoms and needs.
 Your healthcare team can refer you to integrative practitioners at your treatment center, or in your area.
 It is important that all of your care providers know what therapies you are using and work together to provide you with the best treatment.